Hello world

 Now read this

 Why I invested: A writing series on early stage angel investing chronicling the rationales behind various early stage tech bets by Pete Kazanjy.
-After TalentBin was acquired by Monster, one of the things we were tasked with doing was...
+I love Airtable.
+It’s such a killer product, and since I invested in 2017 I’ve only come to...
 Continue →